rism-digital/rism-online-docs/docs/api/modes.md

 The available filters for the Sources mode are:

+#### Hide DIAMM records

+The active value indicates the value that should be passed to activate the toggle.
+Toggles may be used to filter results out of a list (an active value of `false`) or indicate that only results matching a filter should be kept (an active value of `true`).

+Alias
+: `hide-diamm-records`

+Type
+: `toggle`

+Values
+: Boolean, `true` or `false`.

+Active value
+: `none`.

+Example
+: `?fq=hide-diamm-records:false`

 #### Hide source contents

 The active value indicates the value that should be passed to activate the toggle.
 Toggles may be